jeremyikwuje/intro-to-blockchain/what-is-a-blockchain.md

 # What is a Blockchain?
+> ***We have elected to put our money and faith in a mathematical framework that is free of politics and human error. - Tyler Winkelvoss, Rower & Entrepreneur***

 Blockchain is an open, decentralized and immutable database.
 A database is just data held in a computer.